MoritzMaxeiner/llvm-d/README.md

 Documentation
 -------------

-llvm-d-2 exposes C function pointers, constants, and types with the same names as LLVM's C API.
+llvm-d exposes C function pointers, constants, and types with the same names as LLVM's C API.
 [See the LLVM Doxygen pages for a reference.](http://llvm.org/doxygen/modules.html)

 Changes from llvm-d